Providing a restorative environment, indoors and outdoors for the environmentally sensitive individual and their care givers.

 informing the public of the impact and solutions needed by canaries.

 Habitat for Canaries has been recognized as a not-for-profit corporation with a 501 (c) (3) designation from the Internal Revenue Service.
-All donations, bequests, devices and transfers will be tax receipted for US donors.
+All US donations, bequests, devices and transfers will receive a tax receipt.

 Behind the scenes